HAMBALI251298/Jquery-Developer-Profil/README.md

-#  👋 Hello there! 👋
+# HI, Hello Everyone! 👋

 ### I'm HAMBALI, a computer geek who loves to code, so why not get paid for it?